fossabot/trader.python/README.txt

 Automatic Dynamic Streaming Updates via the websocket(Socket.IO)
 ##Commands (" " is the command name, but in the program you have to use lowercase)
-"Buy/Sell" Simple - X amount of BTC   (or in USD - put usd on the command) "Buy/Sell" Spread - X amount of BTC between price A and price B of equally sized specified # of chunks (use with the word 'random' to randomize this a bit)
+"Buy/Sell" Simple - X amount of BTC   (or in USD - put usd on the command) "Buy/Sell" Spread - X amount of BTC between price A and price B of equally volumed specified # of chunks (use with the word 'random' to randomize this a bit)
 "Orders" - List your orders (TODO: upgrade to API 2) "Cancel" - Cancel a single order (or a range (ie order #1-#20)) - sorted by price and numbered for convenience. no need to use order_id UUID.
 "Cancelall" - Cancel ALL orders at once.